You identify as being neurodivergent. For those who aren’t familiar with that word, what does it mean to you?

 How has your experience as a person living with a neurodiversity helped you in supporting your daughter, Kayleigh, who is also neurodiverse?

 My daughter, Kayleigh, is now 14 and for the last few years, a lot of her behaviour has been confusing for me.
-She was diagnosed with ADHD a few months before I was diagnosed with ASD.
+She was diagnosed with ADHD a few months before I was diagnosed as autistic.
 By embracing the (positive) idea of neurodiversity for both of us, it has allowed us to see that our behavioural differences are because of brain-wiring.
 We also enjoythat our differences from the neurotypical society are something that we share together, as well as with her younger brother.

 After I got my diagnosis, I joined a couple of Autistic groups on Facebook.
 One of those was the Autism Canada ASD Central group.
 In one of the first weeks, there was a posting asking for people to be involved in a documentary called “You Can’t Say That.”
 I was one of the adults selected to be profiled.
 During the filming, I met Kelly Bron Johnson who was one of the admins of the Facebook group.
 After that, I was asked by Autism Canada to present at the Au-Some Conference last year (2019) and I was selected to be one of the Autism Ambassadors for Autism Canada, specifically to write articles for the “On the Spectrum” newsletter.
 When Autism Canada was preparing to create the podcast, I was asked to write some music to introduce the show, which I of course happily obliged.
 Later, I was asked to be on the podcast with my daughter, Kayleigh, as I had presented at the Au-Some Conference on being a parent on the spectrum.
-The podcast was also a way to allow Kayleigh, who has ADHD and GAD (Generalised Anxiety Disorder), to start to have her own voice as a neurodiverse individual.
+The podcast was also a way to allow Kayleigh, who has ADHD and GAD (Generalised Anxiety Disorder), to start to have her own voice as a neurodivergent individual.

 You describe yourself as a musician, but also as a “creator of acoustic spaces”.
 What does that mean?